The most significant reform to UK employment law in a generation. Every change employers need to know — and what to update immediately.

 The Employment Rights Act 2025 is the most significant reform to UK employment law in a generation.
 Its provisions are being implemented in stages between 2025 and 2027.
-The most impactful changes for most employers came into force on 6 April 2026.
+The most impactful changes came into force on 6 April 2026.

-⚠️ Action required: If your employment contracts still reference waiting days for SSP, a two-year qualifying period for unfair dismissal protection, or pre-2026 NMW rates, they are out of date and should be updated immediately.
+Action required: If your employment contracts still reference waiting days for SSP, a two-year qualifying period for unfair dismissal, or pre-2026 NMW rates, they are out of date and should be updated immediately.

 | Feature | Before 6 April 2026 | From 6 April 2026 |